mraad/HBaseToolbox/README.md

 to find the distribution of the frequency of the distances of the two closest points from each set within a specified distance.
 Basically, give a point from the first set, find the closest point in the second set and keep a tally of that rounded distance.

-The following is a mock implementation as I cannot share the "real" data.
+The following is a mock implementation as I cannot share the real data.
-So, I wrote a stand alone program to load the lookup table (LUT) data:
+So, I wrote a stand alone program to load the lookup table (LUT) data into HBase:

     $ mvn exec:java -q -Dexec.mainClass=com.esri.CreatePutLUT -Dexec.args="1000"

-Have an [AWK](http://en.wikipedia.org/wiki/AWK) script simulate th other data set:
+Here is an [AWK](http://en.wikipedia.org/wiki/AWK) script to simulate the other data set in HDFS:

     $ awk -f points.awk | hadoop fs -put - points.txt